Zan-the-Man01/Super-Square-Boy/DEVELOPMENT.md

     - Start work on level 1
     - Finish level 1

+- **4/28/20**
+    - Turn quadruple spike at end of level into triple spike to make slightly easier

 - **TODO**
     - Make levels
     - Add markdown file to ./docs that describes the format of level files (maybe?)